liubingchi2/Agora-LinuxServer-Recording/README.md

 ### Step 2: Compiling the Sample Code

-To compile the sample code under the *samples/cpp* directory, run the following command:
+To compile the sample code, under the *samples/cpp* directory, run the following command:

 ```
 make